CS-A-11/project-assignment-crud-wolverine/README.md

 1- Session Management<br />
 2- member can contact management<br />
 3- Member can submit reviews<br />
-4- Member can delete their own reviews<br />
+4- Member can delete their own reviews
 5- Member can read reviews<br />
 6- Member can place order<br />
 7- Member can view menu<br />